ComputerScientist-01/ComputerScientist-01/README.md

 - 🔭 I have worked as a Python Developer Intern

-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter and a lot more

 - 👯 I’m looking to collaborate on Projects related to Python or Flutter

-- 💬 Ask me anything about Python & C++
+- 💬 Im decent with C++

 - 📫 How to reach me: https://www.linkedin.com/in/rathi406/